ZyaxitronED/A1_Dynamic_Emergencies/README.md

 Which was used by adding in 'mouseX' and 'mouseY' to the position values, instead of static numbers.

-When testing how the shapes looked, they seemed to rather lacklustre, so I decided to add in a fading background.
+When testing how the shapes that followed the cursor looked, they seemed to rather lacklustre, so I decided to add in a fading background.
 What this means is that the shapes remained in their original position for a while before fading into the background.
+The way that this works is that the background becomes transparent, leaving the previous frame there.
+As a result of the black background, the increasing amount of layers would mean that the shape that was there on a frame 5 seconds ago would seem like it is fading away.
+This is not the case.
+What is happening is the darkness is increasing over the shape, causing it to disappear.
 In order to do this, the following code was used:

 ```javascript